jeffsim/typescript-gulp-sample/readme.md

 To build with gulp, you need a tasks.json file which tells VS Code what to do when you start a build.
 There plenty of resources out there on how to get it set up, but here's a snippet from this project's tasks.json file.
-You can see the command ('gulp') as well as the task ('build-duality') which will get run.
+You can see the command ('gulp') as well as the task ('build-all') which will get run.

 ```
 {